 This course is the intensive study of accounting and the use of financial information for business decision making.
 This course is a continuation of the basic accounting principles and theories covered in Financial Accounting and Managerial Accounting.
 Intermediate Accounting is also a further introduction of accounting as a career profession.

-Prerequisite(s): ACCT-105, MATH-050
+Prerequisite(s): ACCT-105, MATH-030 Corequisite(s): none

 Academic Success Courses (ACSS)